Family Nurse Practitioner

 Upon completion of the program, students will be able to:

-- Students will synthesize current scientific research, theories, and concepts from nursing and other disciplines for application in advanced nursing roles.
+Synthesize current scientific research, theories, and concepts from nursing and other disciplines for application in advanced nursing roles.

-- Students will model a professional leadership role to formulate comprehensive plans of action for ongoing contributions to healthcare system improvements.
+Model a professional leadership role to formulate comprehensive plans of action for ongoing contributions to healthcare system improvements.

-- Students will formulate a plan for ongoing contributions to improvement of healthcare delivery and development of health policy in a cost-effective manner.
+Formulate a plan for ongoing contributions to improvement of healthcare delivery and development of health policy in a cost-effective manner.

-- Students will demonstrate ethical and legal standards of practice in the decision-making process to assist with the delivery of quality care associated with a specialty area of advanced nursing practice
+Demonstrate ethical and legal standards of practice in the decision-making process to assist with the delivery of quality care associated with a specialty area of advanced nursing practice

 - Formulate and document for various differential and presumptive diagnoses for patients, with meticulous detail, so coders and billers can apply the correct codes for appropriate reimbursement.